noahsbwilliams/docker-ghost/README.md

-# docker-ghost

-Simple utility repo for deploying Ghost with docker
+# Simple reference repo for deploying Ghost with Docker